armakuni/learning-hours/mutation-testing/01-what-is-a-mutant.md

 # Mutation Testing: What is a Mutant?

-Now that we are using test driven development our code coverage should always be 100%, however bugs can still creep in.
+Now that we are using test-driven development, our code coverage should always be 100%; however, bugs can still creep in.
-There is a chance we miss edge cases in our test.
+There is a chance we may miss edge cases in our test.
 This is where Mutation Testing comes in.

 ## Learning Goals
 - Understand what Mutation Testing can show us about our tests
 - Experiencing using Mutation Testing to discover simple bugs in our code
 - Understanding the types of mutations that can be made by a Mutation Testing Framework
 - Understanding the importance of testing edge cases

 ## Session Outline
 - **10 min connect**: How do you judge test quality?
 - **15 min concept**: What is a Mutation?
 - **25 min do**: Simple Mutation Testing Kata
 - **10 min reflect**: What mutations did you see?

 ### Connect - How do you judge test quality?